surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 AND price < 300000;
 ```

 ### 12. Your manager wants to find out the list of properties whose prices are twice more than the average of all the properties in the database.
 Write a query to show them the list of such properties.
-You might need to use a sub query for this problem.
+You might need to use a sub query for this problem.   **COMPLETE**

 *The average house price is '$540296.57'.
 Selecting property with twice the average value returns 1246 records.*